Yesterday a marketing campaign almost broke my mouse.

 Your form should be as short as possible and easy to fill out

-It’ll be tempting to capture all sorts of prospect information on your landing page form — from and email to role and budget.
+It’ll be tempting to capture all sorts of prospect information on your post-click landing page form — from name and email to role and budget.
 But, if you don’t absolutely need all that information, you shouldn’t ask for it.

 The best lead generation is accomplished by marketing teams that know the bare minimum they need to qualify a prospect.
 For some, that will be three fields’ worth of information.
 For others, it will be ten.